 Hip replacement negligence can take several forms.

-- Surgical errors, including poor post-surgery care that leads to infection or blood clots.
+- Surgical errors, including poor post-surgery care that leads to infection or blood clots;

-- Using the wrong material or size for the replacement joint.
+- Using the wrong material or size for the replacement joint;

-- Faulty replacement joints.
+- Including situations with faulty replacement joints.

 A typical example of hip replacement negligence relates to a man in his 70s.
 Installation of the replacement hip joint was at the wrong angle, causing pain.
 That pain lasts longer than the usual recovery time.